DataDog/apps/docs/en/programming-model.md

 ## Main Controller IFrame

-All apps must include a **Main Controller IFrame** that successfully interfaces with DataDog through the SDK.
-The Main Controller IFrame is mounted in the background on every page and is responsible for various administrative actions executed on behalf of the entire application, including storing secrets and managing DataDog authentication credentials. **If the main controller IFrame does not successfully handshake with DataDog, your app may not function properly**.
+All apps must include a **Main Controller IFrame** that successfully interfaces with Datadog through the SDK.
+The Main Controller IFrame is mounted in the background on every page and is responsible for various administrative actions executed on behalf of the entire application, including storing secrets and managing Datadog authentication credentials. **If the main controller IFrame does not successfully handshake with Datadog, your app may not function properly**.

 A minimal controller only need initialize the SDK as follows: